devalexandre/site/source/docs/0.1/gateway.md

 ## Rate limiter

-The Moleculer-Web has a built-in rate limiter with a memory store.
+Built-in rate limiter with a memory store.

 **Usage**